 As detailed in University Policy 5.10 (Information Security), Cornell classifies its institutional information (which includes data) into three types:

-Confidential (Level 1) Information - requires the highest level of privacy and security controls; covers information that contains any of the following data elements, when appearing in conjunction with an individual’s name or other identifier:
+High-risk university data - requires the highest level of privacy and security controls; covers information that contains any of the following data elements, when appearing in conjunction with an individual’s legal name or other identifier:

-Protected health information, as defined in the Health Insurance Portability and Accountability Act (HIPAA)
+- Protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA)

-Some institutional information that Cornell classifies as Confidential (Level 1) information is also subject to legal or regulatory requirements.
+Some institutional information that Cornell classifies as high-risk university data is also subject to legal or regulatory requirements.
 This information is also referred to as "regulated data".
 Federal laws in the area of education, financial, and health care records, as well as a number of state data breach notification laws and contractual provisions in government research grants, impose legal and technical restrictions on the appropriate use of institutional information.

 FERPA (Education Records): Education records (i.e., files and documents which contain information related to an identifiable student) are protected by FERPA (Family Educational Rights and Privacy Act).
 Examples: class lists, grade rosters, records of advising sessions, grades, financial aid applications.
 See University Policy 4.5, Access to Student Information

-Personal Identifiers (Confidential Data): Personal identifiers are Social Security numbers, credit card numbers, driver’s license numbers, and bank account numbers.
-These are considered confidential data when they appear in conjunction with an individual’s name or other identifier.
+Personal Identifiers (High-Risk Data): Personal identifiers are Social Security numbers, credit or debit card numbers, driver’s license (or non-driver identification) numbers, bank account numbers, visa or passport numbers, protected health information subject to the Health Insurance Portability and Accountability Act (HIPAA), and personal financial information subject to the Gramm-Leach-Bliley Act (GLBA).
+These are considered high-risk data when they appear in conjunction with an individual’s legal name or other identifier.

 GLBA (Bursar Records): Cornell’s Bursar records are protected by GLBA (Gramm-Leach-Bliley/Financial Services Modernization Act) and also by FERPA.